Today, we’re going to go through some of the best zero drop trail running shoes.

 So, the sole gives you not only great protection but also that ground feedback that you would like.

-Talking about the sole, whether you’re walking, running, hiking, this is going to give you an incredibly secure feel – uphill, downhill, fast or slow.
+Talking about the sole, whether you’re walking, running, or hiking, this is going to give you an incredibly secure feel – uphill, downhill, fast or slow.

 Most importantly for the bottom, you have 4-millimeter lugs.
 These things are really grippy and believe it or not, Xero Shoes actually offer a 5-thousand-mile warranty on their soles.
 So, that in and of itself is a great selling point.